AndreiRupertti/Safast-app-Android-/README.md

 # Safast-app-Android-
-Android application for users in risk situations
+Android application for users in risk situations<br>
 An PT-BR application